Kentucky Junior Academy of Science

 Scientists:

-We're calling on KAS member scientists to serve as mentors: Let us know about your interest & availability
+We're calling on KAS member scientists to serve as mentors: Find out more about KAS Mentor Match

 Junior Academy Frequently Asked Questions